Reviewing Tivic Health Systems (TIVC) & The Competition

-Tivic Health Systems (NASDAQ:TIVC – Get Rating) is one of 71 public companies in the “Electromedical equipment” industry, but how does it weigh in compared to its peers?
-We will compare Tivic Health Systems to similar businesses based on the strength of its dividends, institutional ownership, risk, profitability, valuation, earnings and analyst recommendations.
+Tivic Health Systems (NASDAQ:TIVC – Get Rating) is one of 72 public companies in the “Electromedical equipment” industry, but how does it contrast to its competitors?
+We will compare Tivic Health Systems to related businesses based on the strength of its dividends, analyst recommendations, valuation, institutional ownership, earnings, risk and profitability.

-This table compares Tivic Health Systems and its peers top-line revenue, earnings per share and valuation.
+This table compares Tivic Health Systems and its competitors’ net margins, return on equity and return on assets.

 |Tivic Health Systems